Trunk Club vs. Stitch Fix

 - Trunk Club gives you 10 days to decide what you want to purchase.
 Stitch Fix only gives you 5 days.

 - Trunk Club assigns you the same stylist each time you sign up for a trunk.
-This could also be a con. :/ Do be aware that it’s not publicly advertised, but Stitch Fix will allow you to request a specific stylist.
+This could also be a con. :/ However, you can request a switch, if you feel that things are not working out with your current stylist.
+Stitch Fix will also allow for you to request a specific stylist.
 I’ve had the same one for almost every fix.
 Shout out, Tiff!

-- Other than some sale prices (only 1 of my items was on sale) Trunk Club does not offer discounts for buying so many items.
+- Other than some sale prices, Trunk Club does not offer discounts for buying so many items.

 - The “buy 5” 25% off equates to a really great discount and many times I do actually love all 5 things in my box.
 Taking into account that particular discount, I think Stitch Fix is less expensive.